iandees/aws-billing-to-slack/README.md

 ## Support for other Dimensions

-If you have and AWS Organisation estaablished and would like to see a breakdown by account, you can override the default dimensions with parameters:
+If you have and AWS Organisation established and would like to see a breakdown by account, you can override the default dimensions with parameters:

     ```
     serverless deploy \